 Houston vs. Kansas odds, prediction, time: 2026 college basketball picks for Feb.
 23 from advanced model

-SportsLine's model simulated the Houston Cougars vs. Kansas Jayhawks and revealed its Monday college basketball picks for this top-25 matchup
+SportsLine's model simulated the Kansas Jayhawks vs. Houston Cougars and revealed its Monday college basketball picks for this top-10 matchup

-Ranked Big 12 squads coming off Saturday defeats will meet on Monday's college basketball schedule as the Houston Cougars visit the Kansas Jayhawks.
+Ranked Big 12 squads coming off Saturday defeats will meet on Monday's college basketball schedule as Kingston Flemings and the Houston Cougars visit Darryn Peterson and the Kansas Jayhawks.
 No. 2 Houston (23-4, 11-3 Big 12) has lost two in a row, most recently a 73-66 defeat to Arizona which was the Cougars' first home loss of the season.
 No. 8 Kansas (20-7, 10-4 Big 12) is coming off an 84-68 defeat to Cincinnati which was the Jayhawks' largest home loss to an unranked team in the Bill Self era.
-The Coogs are 3-1 all-time versus the Jayhawks.

 Tipoff is at 9 p.m.
 ET from the Allen Fieldhouse in Lawrence, Kan.
-Houston has won each of the last three matchups.
-The Cougars are 1.5-point favorites in the latest Kansas vs. Houston odds from DraftKings Sportsbook, while the over/under for total points scored is 138.5.
+The Cougars are 1.5-point favorites in the latest Kansas vs. Houston odds from DraftKings Sportsbook, while the over/under for total points scored is 137.5.
 Before making any Houston vs. Kansas picks, check out the men's college basketball predictions and betting advice from the SportsLine Projection Model.

 New users can target the DraftKings promo code, which offers $200 in bonus bets if your $5+ bet wins: